 In 50 years, Air Mauritius made remarkable strides.
 It is a national pride and is one of the largest Mauritian firms.
 With its fleet of 13 planes, it covers a network of 25 direct destinations, over 4 continents.
 It continues to work with other airline companies to reach bring Mauritius to the world and bring the world to Mauritius.

-I will soon create a special page on this blog on aero philately items relevant to Mauritius.
-The special page will include various first flights covers and special cards and covers featuring code shares with major companies operating in Mauritius.
+You can visit the special page created on this blog on aero philately items relevant to Mauritius.
+This special page includes various first flights covers and special cards and covers featuring code shares with major companies operating in Mauritius.
+This is my personal collection: it is not complete and I’ll update it as my collection grows.